Bürgerblock-Regierung

-The German term Bürgerblock-Regierung (English: bourgeois bloc administration) denotes a government coalition in the German Weimar Republic.
-It consisted of the German Democratic Party, Zentrum, the Bavarian People's Party, the German People's Party and the German National People's Party (or at least most of these parties).

-On 15.
-January 1925 the first occurrence of this coalition (led by Hans Luther) came into effect.
-On 29.
-January 1927 Wilhelm Marx's cabinet brought the second occurrence of such a combination.

-In the Federal Republic of Germany CDU/CSU/FDP coalitions are sometimes (rarely) referred to with this term.
-The usual denotation today is "centre-right government" or “bourgeois government” (in German "bürgerliche Regierung"), because the SPD is not part of this combination.
+The German term Bürgerblock-Regierung (in English: bourgeois bloc administration) denotes a government coalition in the German Weimar Republic.
+It consisted of the German Democratic Party, the Centre Party, the Bavarian People's Party, the German People's Party, and the German National People's Party (or at least most of these parties).
+On 15 January 1925, the first occurrence of this coalition (led by Hans Luther) came into effect.
+On 29 January 1927, Wilhelm Marx's cabinet brought the second occurrence of such a combination.
+In the Federal Republic of Germany, the CDU/CSU and FDP coalitions are sometimes rarely referred to with this term.
+The usual denotation is "centre-right government" or "bourgeois government" (in German: bürgerliche Regierung) because the SPD is not part of this combination.